Netflix cancels Turkey series in row over gay character | DW | 24.07.2020

 Whether freedom of expression requires regulatory control will remain a divisive issue in Turkey as long as Erdogan's AK Party (AKP) resorts to increasingly draconian measures to remain in power.

-These have included a thinly-veiled power-grab as part of a constitutional referendum in 2017, periodic blackouts of Twitter and YouTube over the years, the repeated vilification of gays and lesbians in several speeches given by the president and - most recently - the controversial reversion of the world-famous Hagia Sophia museum into a mosque Critics have called this measure a last-ditch attempt to consolidate the Erdogan's religious-conservative voter base.
+These have included a thinly-veiled power-grab as part of a constitutional referendum in 2017, periodic blackouts of Twitter and YouTube over the years, the repeated vilification of gays and lesbians in several speeches given by the president and - most recently - the controversial reversion of the world-famous Hagia Sophia museum into a mosque.

+Critics have called this latest measure a last-ditch attempt to consolidate the Erdogan's religious-conservative voter base, as the country's political landscape faces increasing fragmentation amid increasing economic woes.

 In 2013, hundreds of thousands of people took to the streets in Turkey to protest Erdogan’s authoritarian policies.
 The memory of those days is still present in the current presidential election campaign.